tranthienhau/sentio_ltd_test_app/README.md

-# iOS Application Architecture Blueprint
+# iOS Weather App

-This is a blueprint template for iOS application which adopt VIPER architecture.
-Use this a good starting point for robust iOS application which are testable, scable.
+This is weather app to demonstrate skills set for iOS developer position at Sentio Ltd.

 ## Documentation